-These three gazetted airsheds are currently designated as 'polluted' by the MfE, a determination made in 2011 based on each airshed's average number of exceedances from 2006-2011.
+These three gazetted airsheds are currently designated as "polluted" by the Ministry for the Environment, a determination made in 2011 based on each airshed's average number of exceedances from 2006-2011.

-Two NESAQ compliance target dates (2016 and 2020) with allowable number of exceedances for each year were set, depending on which exceedance category was applicable to the five-year average.
-Table 12 indicates the current compliance date for each of the three airsheds.
+Two NESAQ compliance target dates (2016 and 2020) with allowable number of exceedances for each year were set depending on which exceedance category was applicable to the five-year average.
+Table 12 indicates the current compliance dates for the three airsheds.

-Location Airshed Average # of exceedances (2006-2011) Exceedance category Compliance targets (allowable exceedances per year) Alexandra 1 48 10 or more 3 by 2016; 1 by 2010 Dunedin 3 11 10 or more 3 by 2016; 1 by 2020 Mosgiel 2 9 2 to 10 1 by 2016
+Location Airshed Average # of exceedances (2006-2011) Exceedance category Compliance targets (allowable exceedances per

+year)

+Alexandra 1 48 10 or more 3 by 2016; 1 by 2010

+Dunedin 3 11 10 or more 3 by 2016; 1 by 2020

+Mosgiel 2 9 2 to 10 1 by 2016

 Table 12.
-Airsheds and their NESAQ compliance targets
+Airsheds and their NESAQ compliance targets. ----------- -- --

-Once designated as polluted, five consecutive years of compliance with the NESAQ (no more than one exceedance per year) are required to attain a classification of 'non-polluted'.
+Once designated as polluted, five consecutive years of compliance with the NESAQ (no more than one exceedance per year) are required in order to attain a classification of "non-polluted".
 Dunedin has now met this criterion for three consecutive years.